driver733/gradle-kotlin-setup-plugin/README.md

     6. and others
 3. Configures `kotlinOptions.jvmTarget` to match the `JavaPlugin.sourceCompatibility`
-4. Resolves the Kotlin's [incompatibility](https://stackoverflow.com/a/35530223/2441104) with Lombok by delomboking java source code and pointing the `JavaPlugin` compile tasks to them.
+4. Resolves the Kotlin's [incompatibility](https://stackoverflow.com/a/35530223/2441104) with Lombok by delomboking the project's java source code and pointing the `JavaPlugin` compile tasks to the delomboked source code files.

 ## Distribution